simonrenoult/code-complexity/README.md

 └──────────────────────────────┴────────────┴───────┴───────┘
 ```

+## Notes

+- The Halstead metrics are a [collection of several metrics](https://en.wikipedia.org/wiki/Halstead_complexity_measures), we use the "volume" metric.
+- We only currently support Halstead and Cyclomatic for JavaScript and TypeScript

 ## Special thanks

 A special thanks to a few contributors that helped me make `code-complexity` better.

 - Alexander Dormann (alexdo) for fixing the `ENOBUFS` (and apologies for stealing your code).
+- Scott Brooks (scottamplitude) for initiating the work on complexity strategies

 [michael-feathers-source]:https://www.stickyminds.com/article/getting-empirical-about-refactoring
 [travis-image]:https://img.shields.io/travis/simonrenoult/code-complexity/master.svg?style=flat-square